2factorauth/twofactorauth/CONTRIBUTING.md

     icon: icon-class
 ```

-Then create a new file in the `_data` directory named the same as your section's
+Then create a new file in the `_data/devices/` directory named the same as your section's
 id with the `.yml` extension.

 ## New Sites